 Technicians can operate safe and efficient HVAC equipment according to certain standards.
 Whether it is a large-scale HVAC project such as in a commercial building or a small scale like in a family home project.
 HVAC system standards typically come from local, state, and international regulations that establish guidelines for HVAC design, installation, safety, and maintenance.
-For suppliers who want to sell their products in Europe, they must follow European standard HVAC guidelines.

 The application of HVAC systems covers all industries that have a variety of structures ranging from residences for single family homes, hotels, apartment buildings, to production and storage sites of industrial buildings.